 4 Reasons Why Happy Hour Is Good for Your Restaurant

-Sure, happy hour sounds like a great deal for customers – who doesn’t like discount sliders and half-price well drinks?
+Sure, it sounds like a great deal for customers – who doesn’t like discount sliders and half-price well drinks?

 But what’s in it for you as a restaurateur?

 While it might seem counterintuitive to offer discounts as a way to boost sales, happy hour can be the key to bigger checks during slow times of the day.
-Below, we dive into some of the major benefits of hosting a happy hour at your restaurant.
+Below, we dive into some of the major benefits of hosting this type of promotion at your restaurant.

 1. Drive Traffic and Boost Sales

-The biggest (and best) reason to host happy hour is that it’s simply good business.
+The biggest (and best) reason is that it’s simply good business.

 According to a 2018 Nielsen study, U.S. bars and restaurants generate 60.5% of their average weekly sales from happy hour – even with major discounts on the table.
 Moreover, the average happy hour check is $68.99, which is $8 more than the average check during other times of the day.

-In addition to bigger check sizes, happy hour is also a great way to bring more customers in the door during slower times of the week.
+In addition to bigger check sizes, it’s also a great way to bring more customers in the door during slower times of the week.
 As Nielsen reports, “Wednesday Happy Hour traffic is an average of 23.9% higher than other weekdays,” making it the “fourth most valuable day part for bars and restaurants.”

-This surprising statistic reveals just how powerful happy hour can be in boosting traffic during slow periods.
+This surprising statistic reveals just how powerful it can be in boosting traffic during slow periods.

 2. Upsell Orders